 For four years, while I was in graduate school, I lived in the Pike Place Market and attended a school nearby.
-On grad-school budgets, me and my fellow students learned to navigate Pike Place Market and enjoy the best it has to offer without sacrificing the experience (or the epic Instagram photos!)
+On grad-school budgets, I and my fellow students learned to navigate Pike Place Market and enjoy the best it has to offer without sacrificing the experience (or the epic Instagram photos!)

 Here are 12 tips to get the full Pike Place Market experience for free or nearly free.
 For a more general article on seeing more Seattle attractions on a budget, check out my Cheap Seattle post.